geekazoid-at/covid-19-info-data/README.md

 Translations can be added in the `texts` directory.
 Add a directory for your locale, copy the default texts.json to it and start editing.

 ## Data & Privacy
-The app itself does store or collect and data.
+The app itself does store/persist or collect and data.